duttashi/duttashi.github.io/_posts/2019-08-11-how-to-upload-external-data-in-aws-s3-read-and-analyze-it.md

 ---

 layout: post
-title: Building a data pipeline: uploading external data in AWS S3.
+title: Building a data pipeline- uploading external data in AWS S3
-date: 2019-08-11
+date: 2019-8-11
 share: true
 excerpt: "In this post, I have suggested some preliminary steps for building a data pipeline in AWS S3"
 categories: blog
-tags: [AWS S3, AWS Sagemaker]
+tags: [Python3, AWS S3, AWS Sagemaker]
 comments: true
 published: true

 ---

 ### Introduction

 Recently, I stepped into the AWS ecosystem to learn and explore its capabilities.
 I'm documenting my experiences in these series of posts.
 Hopefully, they will serve as a reference point to me in future or for anyone else following this path.
 The objective of this post is, to understand how to create a data pipeline.
 Read on to see how I did it.
 Certainly, there can be much more efficient ways, and I hope to find them too.
 If you know such better method's, please suggest them in the `comments` section.